VPN for dummies:

-VPN stands for Virtual Private Network.
-It is an encrypted tunnel between two devices which allows you to access every website and online service privately and securely.
+VPN stands for virtual private network.
+It is an encrypted tunnel between two devices that lets you access every website and online service privately and securely.

 Connecting to a proxy server masks your IP address and allows you to access censored content.
 However, proxy servers do not encrypt your traffic, so any information that you exchange over the connection can be intercepted by others who are also connected to the server, such as hackers or identity thieves.

-A VPN offers all the benefits of a proxy server but also secures and encrypts the data between your device and the Internet, allowing you to enjoy the World Wide Web without fear of having your information intercepted or stolen.
+A VPN offers all the benefits of a proxy server but also secures and encrypts the data between your device and the internet, allowing you to go online without fear of having your information intercepted or stolen.

 In addition to its main VPN service, ExpressVPN also provides a way to change your DNS settings such that only certain content goes through its servers, leaving the rest of your network traffic to be handled by your regular ISP.